 On the night of March 6, an Augusta County animal control officer found a young Bald Eagle injured on a road in Middle River, VA.
 He was able to capture the eagle and called the Wildlife Center’s after-hours phone line for assistance.
 Dr. Sarah, one of the Center’s veterinary interns, met the animal control officer at the Wildlife Center later that night to admit the eagle.

 LOCATION OF RESCUE: Hampton, Virginia

-On August 19, 2017, a hatch-year female Bald Eagle was released at Mason Neck State Park in Fairfax County, Virginia.
-The eagle was rescued in Essex County in May 2017.
+On August 26, 2015, a mature female Bald Eagle was released at Widewater State Park in Stafford, Virginia.
+The eagle was rescued in the same area in May 2015; the bird spent more than three months recovering at the Wildlife Center.
 Read more about the eagle’s history and rehabilitation here.
 Prior to release, the eagle was fitted with a GPS transmitter.

 In early 2020, the Wildlife Center began admitting this year's bear cubs from several locations throughout Virginia.
 This year, the Center admitted an unusually high number of infant cubs; between late January and mid-February, seven Black Bear cubs were admitted.
 These infants ranged from two- to four-weeks-old at admission.

 On March 29, a juvenile Bald Eagle was found on the ground and unable to fly near a landfill in King and Queen County, Virginia.
 The eagle, a female approximately one to two years in age, was transferred to the Center on March 30 by permitted wildlife rehabilitator Dana Lusher of Nature's Nanny Wildlife Rehabilitation.